vanus-labs/docs/content/how-to/manage-subscription.md

 # Manage Subscriptions

-The following page will teach you how to manage all of your Subsciptions with `vsctl` command.
+The following page will teach you how to manage all of your Subscriptions with `vsctl` command.

 ## Create Subscription